Pastor-E-Perez-Estigarribia/R-proy-tidy-data-PINV01-528/README.md

 The detailed analysis, quality control results, and tidy datasets can be accessed via the project's web interface:
 👉 **[View PINV01-528 Project Report](https://pastor-e-perez-estigarribia.github.io/R-proy-tidy-data-PINV01-528/)**

+## **[TaxoConsensus Hub]()** is an interactive web application developed in R Shiny.
+Its primary purpose is to assist researchers and epidemiologists in resolving the taxonomic status of medically important vectors and evaluating epidemiological risk.

+The tool natively integrates generative artificial intelligence (Google Gemini) into the R environment, combining the rigor of classic data analysis with Natural Language Processing (NLP) capabilities, ensuring compliance with strict data integrity protocols

 ## 📊 Repository Structure
 * **`index.Rmd`**: Main R Markdown script generating the final interactive report.
 * **`Scripts/`**: R helper functions for specialized data cleaning.